-5 Conclusion
+Conclusion

 In this paper, we proposed an interactive document retrieval based on SVM using the special selection rule, which can select the effective documents for the retrieval system and the user.
-In our experiments, our proposed interactive document retrieval method showed more effective document retrieval and better learning performance than the two conventional methods using some kind of criteria.
+In our experiments, our proposed interactive document retrieval method showed better learning performance than the two conventional methods and one probabilistic method.

 The proposed selection rule 1, where the documents that are near the bound of the relevant documents area and in the margin area of SVM, are displayed to a user, show better performance of document retrieval.
-Generally, data mining applications based SVM to drug discovery[9], bioinformatics and so on are discussed from active learning point of view.
+Generally, data mining applications based SVM to drug discovery[10], bioinformatics and so on are discussed from active learning point of view.
 In the discussion, the learning performance of computers is very important.
 In the interactive documents retrieval between human and computers, however, the retrieval performance is more important than the learning performance of computers.
 Therefore, interactive documents retrieval systems should display the documents which are interesting for users at each iteration and keep the learning performance of the systems.
 In this paper, we showed the selection rule of documents is very important to display the interesting documents to users and keep the learning performance in the interactive documents retrieval.